Why was testing of private wells conducted and who conducted this study?

 - total arsenic concentration is less than 1 milligram per liter (mg/L) or 1 part per million (ppm) in the raw (untreated) water; and,

 POU devices that are used at properties composed of greater than four residential units or are used for purposes other than residential use may not discharge to a Title 5 septic system.
 Point-of-Entry (POE) (i.e. treating all of the water that enters the house) drinking water treatment systems may not discharge to a Title 5 septic system.
 Wastewater from a drinking water treatment system that may not be discharged to the Title 5 septic system must either be discharged to a municipal wastewater treatment system or to separate dry well.
-The discharge to a dry well requires the submittal of a MassDEP Underground Injection Control (UIC) registration application.
+The discharge to a dry well requires the submittal of a MassDEP Underground Injection Control (UIC) registration application with the exception of properties that are only used for one family residential unit.

 Can I discharge arsenic or uranium (and other radionuclide) wastewater from my drinking water treatment system into a dry well on my property?

-All discharges from water treatment systems require a MassDEP approved UIC registration (see discussion for preceding question regarding exemption for certain reverse osmosis (RO) reject water for POU systems).
+All discharges from water treatment systems require a MassDEP approved UIC registration with the exception of properties that are only used for one family residential unit.
+See discussion for preceding question regarding exemption for certain reverse osmosis (RO) reject water for POU systems.
 In order to approve a UIC registration application for water treatment system discharges, MassDEP assesses whether the discharge has the potential to result in a violation of the drinking water standard in the receiving groundwater.
 Due to dilution effects, MassDEP may approve of discharges to a dry well that exceed the public drinking water standards, but there is no set limit and each application is considered on a case-by-case basis.
 MassDEP can not approve of any discharges of water in which arsenic exceeds the federal hazardous waste threshold (Toxicity Characteristic) of 5 milligrams per liter (mg/L) or 5 parts per million (ppm) or in which uranium exceeds 0.600 mg/L or 600 parts per billion (ppb).
+Contact Joe Cerutti or Steve Hallem (contact information provided at the end of the this page) for information regarding allowable uranium concentrations in the discharge to a UIC well.

 Is there any funding available to low-income homeowners for installing a water treatment system at a private residence?